-Some of our tools: language, live music, puppetry, video, found text, and outstanding performances.
+Some of our tools: language, live music, puppetry, video, found text, adaptation, and outstanding performances.

 Our first performance was in Summer 1992, at the Emmaus Soho West Gallery in Springfield, New Jersey.
 It was Tom Stoppard’s Artist Descending a Staircase, starring Peter Bean and directed by Edward Einhorn.
 The name of the company originated from that production, inspired by the titles (or lack of titles) of the art around the gallery.
 It also seemed an appropriate name for a small company in a theater scene with hundreds of other, similar small theaters.